MicrosoftDocs/iis-docs/iis/media/windows-media-services/microsoft-media-platform-encoding-and-serving-choices-and-migration-considerations.md

 #### Smooth Streaming Client SDKs

 Smooth Streaming Client SDKS are available for a wide variety of platforms, including [Windows 8](https://visualstudiogallery.msdn.microsoft.com/04423d13-3b3e-4741-a01c-1ae29e84fea6?SRC=Home), [Silverlight](https://www.microsoft.com/download/details.aspx?id=29940), [Windows Phone](https://www.iis.net/downloads/microsoft/smooth-streaming), iOS, and Android.
 Some are available from third parties.
-For more information, see [Media Services Client Development](https://social.msdn.microsoft.com/Forums/MediaServices/thread/e9092ec6-2dfc-44cb-adce-1dc935309d2a).
+For more information, see [Media Services Client Development](https://social.msdn.microsoft.com/Forums/en-US/e9092ec6-2dfc-44cb-adce-1dc935309d2a/media-services-client-development?forum=MediaServices).

 <a id="Toc343780185"></a>

 #### Media Platform Player Framework

 The Microsoft Media Platform Player Framework is a fully open source video player for Silverlight, HTML5, Windows Phone, Xbox, and Windows 8 applications.
-For more information, see [Microsoft Media Platform Player Framework](http://playerframework.codeplex.com/).
+For more information, see [Microsoft Media Platform Player Framework](https://blogs.windows.com/windowsdeveloper/2013/02/20/microsoft-media-platform-player-framework/).

 <a id="Toc343780186"></a>

 #### Xbox LIVE Application Development Kit (ADK)

-The Xbox LIVE Application Development Kit (ADK), available to [Xbox Partners](http://www.xbox.com/live/partners), can be used to create applications that consume media content from Windows Azure Media Services and IIS Media Services.
+The Xbox LIVE Application Development Kit (ADK), available to Xbox Partners (`http://www.xbox.com/live/partners`), can be used to create applications that consume media content from Windows Azure Media Services and IIS Media Services.
 The ADK includes the Smooth Streaming Client for Xbox LIVE ADK, and the Microsoft Media Platform Player Framework for Xbox LIVE ADK.

 <a id="Toc343780187"></a>